5 Types of Bridging Visas australia

 • An employer who nominates you or sponsors you for a substantive visa automatically grants you work rights.

-• If you are applying for an onshore Partner visa (SC 820), you can also work legally while your application is being processed.
+• If you are applying for an onshore partner visa (SC 820), you can also work legally while your application is being processed.

-Bridging Visa B (BVB)
+Bridging Visa B (BVB) Subclass 020

 The following are some crucial details to remember when dealing with a BVB: